 As mentioned above, GPS running watches have features such as providing you with your running cadence.
 Not only this, but some of them have the ability to store and play music directly to your headphones.

-We aim to provide our readers with guides, reviews, tips and tricks in particular running products that can help you get the most out of your run such as running shoes, running headphones and of course, running watches.
+We aim to provide our readers with guides, reviews, tips and tricks in particular running products that can help you get the most out of your run such as running shoes, headphones and of course, GPS watches.